Hauho

 Hauho is a former municipality of Finland.
-It was situated in the province of Southern Finland and is today a part of the region of Tavastia Proper (Kanta-Häme / Egentliga Tavastland).
+It was situated in the province of Southern Finland and is today a part of the region of Kanta-Häme.

 Hauho was amalgamated with the municipality of Hämeenlinna on 1 January 2009.
 Prior to the amalgamation, Hauho – which was unilingually Finnish – had had a population of 3,934 (31 December 2008) and covered an area of 443.13 km2 of which 86.42 km2 was water.
 The population density was 11.1 PD/km2.

 It has been calculated that Hauho lies at Finland's "population-centre" (Weber point), that is to say: the point in Finland closest on average to the place of residence of every inhabitant of the country.

 Lakes Iso-Roine, Hauhonselkä, and Ilmoilanselkä are located in Hauho.